mohan2020/w2hsite/site/content/blog/working-in-telemedicine-during-the-age-of-covid-19.md

 _If the economy takes a serious hit, how does it impact our customers?_

 The economy has already taken a serious hit.
 Way to Health is part of Penn Medicine so anything that impacts Penn Med will impact us as well.
 Budgets are constrained across the board.
-But we can some gradual recovery as patient volumes come back up to pre-COVID levels.
 Health care is an essential service.
 It's not like you can put off chemotherapy infusions or CABG surgeries indefinetely.
+So we can now see gradual recovery as patient volumes come back up to pre-COVID levels.

 We have two sets of customers - researchers and health care organizations.
-Research has definitely been impacted with studies paused (but now restarting).
+Research has definitely been impacted with studies paused but are now restarting.
 Clinical projects have accelerated quite a bit as remote monitoring and telemedicine have taken off.
 Both were severely impacted over the past few months but they seem to be recovering slowly but surely.

 _What big opportunities exist for W2H born out of this situation?_

-We are in the process of pulling together the next big set of projects.
-We’ve been receiving requests from everyone asking about the work we’ve done, and this challenges us to keep moving forward.
-And we will keep moving forward and do what we’re doing really well.
-In general, we will be able to establish closer ties with internal Penn teams to be aligned with them so they can look upon us as partners.
+As I mentioned earlier, COVID has accelerated the need and support for telemedicine and remote monitoring efforts.
+We have been working on ways to automate results reporting, especially negatives to reduce the burden on nursing staff.
+With the University reopening, we expect the volumes to jump dramatically.
+All of our existing projects are ramping up faster and we have a large set of incoming projects.

+Given those changes, we expect that we will be more closely linked to the electronic health record.
+The intent here is for us to be working in the background so that clinicians don't have to worry about logging into one more system.
+We are also increasingly working closer with clinical and research teams on program design given the vast amount of experience we have with the variety of programs we work with.